 All of us have made this mistake at some point in time.

 It is very important to generate content ideas that stand a real chance of being appreciated by your readers.

 When you generate content ideas, make them for your audience.

-You write the content on your wordpress site for your audience, not for you.
-You should not generate content ideas for yourself (unless you keep a personal diary that you want to make really cool).
+You write the content on your WordPress site for your audience, not for you.
+In general, you should not generate content ideas for yourself (unless you keep a personal diary that you want to make really cool).

 1) Ask “What is surprising about this?”

 If it’s not surprising, then you’re not really telling them something they don’t already know.